 - Bring everything you need with you and something waterproof that you can put things down on.
 There was nowhere dry to put anything on the ground.

-- The water probably got to shin depth when we were there (November), but we continued walking and eventually it got pretty shallow.
+- The deepest water probably got to shin depth when we were there (November), but we continued walking and eventually it became pretty shallow.

-Even when you pass the deep covered section of the flats, there were hundreds of metres of wet ground that weren’t quite submerged.
+Even if you pass the deep covered section of the flats, there are hundreds of metres of wet ground that aren’t quite submerged.

 Ultimately I just decided to throw my bag’s rain cover on the ground and use it as a barrier between my bag and the salt water.
 There weren’t really any good solutions.